Bratwurst04/Kobra-Max-SKR3EZ-Klipper/docs/Hardware.md

 Use `Wiring.md` for electrical connections and `Issues.md` for symptoms, causes and fixes.

+---

 > [!NOTE]
-> This document was written with heavy LLM use, but based on my own research and findings
+> This document was drafted with substantial assistance from an LLM, based on my own measurements, testing, research and findings.